jasperbaes/Conditional-Access-Validator/README.md

   - initial release (preview)

 # 🏁 Roadmap
+- Simulations
   - Fix: add a check so random chosen users are not excluded from the CA policy
-- Add search field and filters to HTML
-- Add Sign-in risk, Insider risk and User Principal risk
+  - Add Insider risk and User Principal risk
   - Add device properties
   - Add other access controls
   - Add session controls
-- Create tree: add try catch
+- try catches
+- Add search field and filters to HTML
+- Persona report
+  - Hide groups that are empty
+- Advanced Hunting
+  - Show applications that can be scoped to an IP range (e.g. https://www.jbaes.be/posts/cloud-apps-ip-allowlisting)
+  - ...

 # 📜 License